 Information Desk Assistant

-Answer visitors' questions about the architecture, current exhibitions, and permanent collection, as well as general inquiries about New York City by assisting at the Information Desk in the Rotunda.
-A four-hour commitment once a week is required.
+Answer visitors' questions about the museum's architecture, current exhibitions, and permanent collection, as well as general inquiries about New York City by assisting at the Information Desk in the Rotunda.
+A 4-hour commitment once a week is required.
 Daily, except Thursday, when the museum is closed.

 Aye Simon Reading Room